Board of Directors

 Dr. Lynett Rock was born and raised in Oklahoma.
 After several years living in Dallas her family decided to move back to Muskogee for good, Lynett is employed at Connors State College where she is the Division Chair of Mathematics, Science, and Physical Education.
 Dr. Rock recently received her Doctorate in Education from Oklahoma State University.
 Dr. Rock was unaware of the scope of domestic trafficking in the United States until her research turned her attention to the current epidemic.

 Dr. Rock is the mother to three wonderful children: Scarlet, Tyler and Harrison.
 When Dr. Rock is not inside a classroom you can find her riding one of her horses or spending time with her family

 Sherry was born in Muskogee, making her an Okie from Muskogee.
 She was raised a country girl outside of Warner.
 Sherry graduated from Northeastern State University with a Bachelor of Arts degree in Education, her major being Special Education with a certification in Elementary Education.
 She is the mother of seven children and grandmother to five.
 At the age of 16 Sherry became a Sunday school teacher and was also active in her country church as pianist and song leader.

 She is currently a business owner in the textile arts industry, but is planning on returning to teaching in the near future.

 Sherry was looking for a ministry in which to serve and became aware of the RISE ministry around the time they opened their doors.
 She began a sewing class there that is ongoing to teach the girls a life skill and give them another outlet for their creativity.

 Sherry and her husband, Steve, have been married for nine years and enjoy spending time together gardening, doing home improvement, sky diving (once!) and digging deeper into their Christian faith.

-In his spare time Nick enjoys being on the lake, spending time with the family, and being a father.
+In his spare time Nick enjoys being a family man who enjoys spending time with his daughter, wife and family.